 - Alzheimer’s disease

 - Peripheral Vascular Disease

 As a psychiatrist, I strongly suspect that the modern diet is a major culprit in many common mental health disorders, as well.
-I write about this in my posts Bipolar Disorder and Diet Part II: Low Carbohydrate Diets and Sugar and ADHD.
+I encourage you to read my blog posts about low-carbohydrate diets and bipolar disorder and the role of sugar in ADHD.

 Advanced Glycation End Products (AGE’s)

 Fast carbs raise blood sugar levels, and excess blood sugar can bind to vital proteins, DNA, RNA, and fats in the body and damage them, sometimes beyond repair.
 This process is called “glycation”.
 Think of it this way: sugars make proteins sticky.
 Proteins are supposed to be able to fold and move in special ways to perform their various special functions, but they can’t do that if sugar is gumming up the works.
 When sugars bind permanently to proteins, they turn the proteins into nuisance compounds called “Advanced Glycation End Products” or AGE’s.
 AGE’s have been linked to a wide variety of chronic diseases, including heart disease, kidney failure, diabetic retinopathy, Alzheimer’s disease, and aging.4)Ramasamy R and Yan SF.
 Amino Acids 2012; 42:1151–1161